Wavefront Reconstruction for Fractional Lateral Shear Measurements using Weighted Integer Shear Averages: Shear interference fringe analysis process

 where $\Unwrap{}$ shows the unwrapping operator, and the superscript `M' means quantities obtained from measured fringe $\IM(\Vr;s)$ through the aforementioned processes.

-In practice, two-dimensional reconstruction is frequently reformulated into one-dimensional differential equations, where the wavefront $\phi(x)$ is recovered from the measured shear data $\fM(x;s)$ defined in \eqref{eq:difference}.
-This reduction improves computational efficiency but introduces independent piston offsets along each shear direction.
-Since the piston term problem to reconstruct a two-dimensional wavefront can be solved by coupling with the method proposed by Tian~{\it et~al.}~\cite{Tian:95}, we focus on one-dimensional reconstruction in the following.
+In practice, two-dimensional (2D) reconstruction is frequently reformulated into one-dimensional (1D) differential equations, where the wavefront $\phi(x)$ is recovered from the measured shear data $\fM(x;s)$ defined in \EQ{eq:difference}.
+Although the method proposed in this paper is also for reconstructing 1D shear problems, it can be extended to 2D wavefront reconstruction by a coupling method which can resolve ambiguities called piston terms included in the reconstructed wavefront.
+In practical implementations, phase differences along two orthogonal $x$- and $y$-directions are measured independently.
+Specifically, by setting the shear only along the $x$-direction ($\Vs_x=(s_x,0)$), the shear effect is restricted to the $x$-direction.
+The corresponding differential wavefront, $\fM_x(\Vr,\Vs_x)$, is obtained via the aforementioned FT and phase unwrapping methods.
+Consequently, 1D reconstruction can be performed independently for each $y$ position.
+However, this line-by-line reconstruction introduces an ambiguity known as the piston term, $\overline{\phi_{x}}(y)$, which varies with $y$, as

+where $\Recx{}$ denotes an ideal $x$-directional reconstruction operator using shear amount of $s_x$.
+Similarly, for the case of $y$-directional shear

+To obtain the wavefront $\phi(\Vr)$, two ambiguities of $\overline{\phi_x}(y)$ and $\overline{\phi_y}(x)$ must be determined.
+This problem of the ambiguities can be solved by coupling with the method proposed by Tian~{\it et~al.}~\cite{Tian:95}.
+Thus, we focus on the 1D reconstruction.
+In the following, the dependencies of $y$ are omitted as $\Vr\to x$ and $\Vs\to s$ for simplicity.

 If the shear during measurement is an integer shear ($s=\sI$), the same shear amount $\sI$ can be used, so it holds: